 Task Individual Timeline 1.
 RTI (may or may not precede or overlap with any of Classroom Teacher 90 days the following tasks, or may be implemented RTI Team independently) 2.
-A meeting will be scheduled with the parents and Special Education student to plan the IEP.
+A meeting will be scheduled with the parents and Special Education students to plan the IEP.
 A letter confirming this Coordinator meeting (IEP Planning Confirmation) and its location will be initiated.
 3. Assessment instruments administered to determine Appropriate special 60 days strengths and deficits. education staff 4.
 The IEP Planning Meeting will be held.
 It is Principal preferable that the meeting include the parent, Classroom teacher treatment team, and specialists.
-Information to have Special Education available at the meeting(s) includes: Provider(s) Progress Report Parent(s) Student Evaluation Recommendations (any evaluations conducted during the year should be reviewed at the planning meeting.)
+Information to have Special Education available at the meeting(s) includes: Provider(s) Progress Report Parent/Guardian(s) • Student Evaluation Recommendations (any evaluations conducted during the year should be reviewed at the planning meeting.)
+Parent Information Any other assessment material

-Parent Information Any other assessment material 5.
-The IEP Planning Guide is used to draft the IEP Special Education During meeting during the Planning discussion.
-Coordinator The first page of the IEP Planning Guide is completed at the meeting, designating staff responsible for preparing area plans in designated curriculum areas and the time allotted to each area.
+5. The IEP Planning Guide is used to draft the IEP during the Planning discussion.
+The first page of the IEP Planning Guide is completed at the meeting, designating staff responsible for preparing area plans in designated curriculum areas and the time allotted to each area.
 Each person will need this information prior to being able to prepare area plans.
-6. Staff will be designated to write the individual area Special Education During planning plans.
-Progress reports will be completed, noting meeting objectives met and those off-target.
-7. Progress reports will be completed & forwarded to Special Education Each quarter families.
-Coordinator
+Special Education Coordinator During meeting 6.
+Staff will be designated to write the individual area plans.
+Progress reports will be completed, noting objectives met and those off-target.
+Special Education During planning meeting 7.
+Progress reports will be completed & forwarded to families.
+Special Education Coordinator Each quarter